 All during rush, the Pan-Hel post office is open at certain hours for the rushees.
-Those having particular problems are encouraged to talk to their counselors who are impartial and eager to help rushees in every way possible.
+Those having particular problems are encouraged to talk to their counselors who are impartial and eager to help them in every way possible.

-After the last stage, formal dessert, rushees go to the Pan-Hel post office for the last time and pick up their bids from sororities asking them to pledge.
+After the last stage, "preference" dessert, rushees go to the Pan-Hel post office for the last time and pick up their bids from sororities asking them to pledge.
 Formal pledging takes place the following day.
-Each new pledge proudly displays her pledge pin from her respective sorority.
+Each new pledge proudly displays her pledge pin.
 She soon finds the joys of being a "sorority girl" as she is drawn into the close harmony of sorority life.
 Saturday mornings are spent doing pledge duties at the house to become better acquainted with the active members.
 The new pledge also finds herself attending sorority pledge parties and other special events in her honor.
-She soon finds out why "it's great to go Greek."
+She soon begins to realize why "it's great to go Greek."

-In the middle of spring term pledging comes to an end with a moving and impressive ceremony as the pledge becomes an active sorority member.
+In the middle of the following term pledging comes to an end with a moving and impressive ceremony as the pledge becomes an active sorority member.
+The sororities are also open to informal rush spring term.
+This is conducted in much the same manner as winter term rush.

-Early arrivals at Spartan Stadium dressed fittingly for Michigan State's colorful football games in the fall.
-PART NINE
+Students at Spartan Stadium dressed for Michigan State's colorful football games.
+PART ELEVEN